Starfleet officers in STAR TREK: The Original Series typically wear rank insignia in the form of braid attached to their uniform sleeves.

 Cadet / Midshipman

-Cadets at Starfleet Academy are identified by their distinctive silver-grey service uniforms, and do not appear to wear any form of rank insignia.
+Cadets at Starfleet Academy are identified by their distinctive silver-grey tunics, and do not appear to wear any form of rank insignia.
 Finnegan in “Shore Leave” [1x17] was described by Kirk as "an upperclassman", but wore only a breast insignia on his uniform.

 The distinction between cadet and midshipman was never clarified in dialogue; both terms are certainly in use: